If you’ve applied for a postgraduate degree and you’re wondering what will happen next you can find all the information you need here.

 Once your application has been received, it will be given careful consideration.
-If the course you've applied for requires you to attend an interview, you will be notified of what you need to do next.
+If the course you have applied for requires you to attend an interview, you will be notified of what you need to do next.

-Once you have received our offer you need to accept or decline by either returning the decision slip (if you have applied directly to the University) or via UCAS (if you have applied via UCAS), or via DfE Apply if you are a Teacher Training applicant.
+Once you have received our offer you need to accept or decline by either responding to the email to confirm your response (if you have applied directly to the University), or via UCAS (if you have applied via UCAS), or via DfE Apply if you are a Teacher Training applicant.

 If you accept your offer of a place at Huddersfield and enrol as a student at the University, you will be asked to enter into a binding agreement with us, under which you will be subject to the University's regulations, policies and procedures.